Neftedollar/Reaction/README.md

 currently supported.
 Other operators may be implemented on-demand, but there are currently no plans to make this into a full featured Rx implementation.

-- map, mapIndexed, mapAsync, mapIndexedAsync
+- map, mapi, mapAsync, mapiAsync
 - filter, filterAsync
 - scan, scanAsync
 - merge
-- flatMap, flatMapIndexed, flatMapAsync, flatMapIndexedAsync
+- flatMap, flatMapi, flatMapAsync, flatMapiAsync
 - concat
 - startWith
 - distinctUntilChanged